-What follows is a definition of some of the terms I will be
+What follows are definitions of the terms I will be using throughout the article

-using throughout the article when debating how confident I am that a certain
+when discussing how confident I am that a certain

 specimen is really a certain species or not, as well as a bit of background on